The Melbourne food scene is something that never slows down. It’s competitive, it’s innovative, and most of all, it’s bloody delicious.

 Jenna’s work includes stints at Balzari, Enoteca, and The Smith.
 It was at The Smith that Jenna worked alongside Lucy Liu’s Managing Director Michael Lambie, and General Manager and Executive Chef Zac Cribbes.

-The menu at Lucy Liu takes inspiration from all over Asia, with influences from Thailand, Vietnam, alongside touches borrower from Cantonese cuisine and from Korea, and Japan.
+The menu at Lucy Liu takes inspiration from all over Asia, with influences from Thailand, Vietnam, alongside touches borrowed from Cantonese cuisine and from Korea, and Japan.

 Jenna’s killer kitchen skills have seen her rise through the ranks after starting as Chef de Partie in 2014, all to the way her current role as Head Chef.